 Today I, Akhi Muslim will be asking you to join me on my visit to Cuba, 90 miles from Florida, but a World Away.

-While most tourist are happy to stay along the Malecon and explore Cuban Antique Cars and Colonial era castles , I wanted to find a more meaningful deeper side of Cuba, The Spiritual Side.
+While most tourists are happy to stay along the Malecon and explore Cuban Antique Cars and Colonial-era castles, I wanted to find a more meaningful deeper side of Cuba, The Spiritual Side.

 Upon my conversation with a native Cuban Muslim I was told that the state of Islam in Cuba is one of infancy.
 Muslims in Cuba gather what knowledge is available to them and practice Islam to the best of their abilities.
 Havana has access to an Imam from Azhar university, Shaykh Abdur Rahman.
 Which is of the utmost importance for the spread of knowledge and Islamic orthodoxy.
 Smaller towns, cities and the countryside have no access and rely on the knowledge of elder converts.